-Veterinarians are dedicated women and men whose profession is caring for the health and well-being of animals.
+Veterinarians are dedicated professionals who care for the health and well-being of animals.
 Their work is widely varied and may include such activities as clinical practice, biomedical research, education, diagnostic laboratories, consultation, or safeguarding our nation’s food supply.
 Whatever their specialty, veterinarians are dedicated to maintaining and promoting animal health.
 They understand the importance of animal welfare and the interdependent relationships between animals and humans.

 Surveys and projections predict a steady need for future veterinary medical doctors and scientists.
 There is a present demand for food animal veterinarians and veterinary specialists to deal with society's concerns relating to animal welfare and biomedical/environmental research.
 Future employment opportunities will mirror society's involvement in issues of energy, quality of food, human health, and quality of life.
 Veterinary medicine is deeply involved in all these areas.